w3c/cogai/demos/nlp/commonsense.md

 A: Bob

 S: Wendy gave me a yellow balloon<br>
-Q: what is the colour of the balloon?<br>
+Q: what is the colour of the balloon<br>
 A: yellow

 S: the trophy won’t fit into the box<br>